lampepfl/monadic-reflection/README.md

 to integrate monadic code with direct style code._

 ## Tired of writing code using for-comprehensions?
-The `monadic-reflection` provides a convenient alternative!
+The `monadic-reflection` library provides a convenient alternative!

 ### Before
 ```scala